nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Unit Testing - Exercises/FightingArena/README.md

 	Warrior cannot attack if his HP is below 30
 	Warrior cannot attack Warriors whose HP are below 30 Warrior cannot attack stronger enemies

+On the Arena there should be performed some validations too:

+	Already enrolled Warriors should not be able to enroll again There cannot be a figh if one of the Warriors is not enrolled for the fights